VummadiHarsha39/DeepDive_Reviews/README.md

 ## Project Demo

-Click below to watch methodolgy explanation and short demo of backend and frontend of the project:
+Click below to watch a clear methodolgy explanation and short demo of backend and frontend of the project:

 [![Video](https://vumbnail.com/1102336040.jpg)](https://vimeo.com/1102336040)